Waiviogit/objects-bot/docs/DetailsObjectFields.md

 # General payload for adding an update-field
 Request – /objects-bot/append-object

 [Swagger](https://waivio.com/objects-bot/docs/#/object/post_objects_bot_append_object)

-* Field or update (noun), or field-update, the same thing with the same meaning, can be called interchangeably.

 [Here Simplified Document with Requests Only](https://github.com/Waiviogit/objects-bot/blob/dev/docs/objectFields.md)

+Field or update (noun), or field-update, the same thing with the same meaning, can be called interchangeably in documents.

 ### Template: